History of Palm Springs

 © History Oasis

-The Agua Caliente Band of Cahuilla Indians had inhabited the palm oasis near Mount San Jacinto for centuries, considering it their ancestral and spiritual home.
+The Agua Caliente Band of Cahuilla Indians have inhabited the palm oasis near Mount San Jacinto for centuries.

-This Native American tribe had long relied on the hot springs, mesquite groves, and palm trees of the area for sustenance and ceremonial purposes.
+The tribe has long relied on the hot springs, mesquite groves, and palm trees for survival.

-Tragically, in the late 1800s, American settlers increasingly encroached upon the Agua Caliente's lands.
+By the late 1800s, American settlers encroached upon the Agua Caliente’s lands.

-Lured by the promise of California's "Desert Paradise," newcomers like the Welwood Murrays established homesteads on the tribe's territory.
+Looking for California’s “Desert Paradise,” newcomers established homesteads on the tribe’s territory.

 RACIST POLICIES & SEGREGATION WERE COMMON IN PALM SPRINGS